Syntax Guide

 Array<String>

-Specifies arguments passed to the image during execution, appended to ENTRYPOINT
+Specifies arguments passed to the image during execution, appended to ENTRYPOINT.
+Only supports arrays.

 - name: npm publish